 The doctor said, “You have healed well and you’re free to do what you want.“

 It’s been over nine weeks since surgery.
 I've had very little physical activity during those weeks, not even walking, because I was instructed to restrict even that.
 The challenge now is building slowly while challenging my body appropriately.
 Prior to surgery I was teaching up to seven Jazzercise classes per week and a lot of that was cardio.
 I was lifting moderately heavy weights.
 I've lost cardiovascular endurance and strength.
 Cardiovascular conditioning declines more quickly than muscular conditioning but both areas will require a re-building phase.
-No matter what fitness levels were prior to surgery, we all share several important considerations as we start to exercise post-hysterectomy.
-By recording your dreams and goals on paper, you set in motion the process of becoming the person you most want to be.
-Put your future in good hands—your own.
-I started my 40 before 40 list with less than a year to complete it; this time I’ve got about 9 and a half years!
-The last list spurred me to do things I likely wouldn't have completed.
-Writing it down is key.
-I will be pulling from this list to spice up my annual goals each year now through 2029.
-Some are serious, some are silly – all are good! |
+No matter what fitness levels were prior to surgery, we all share several important considerations as we start to exercise post-hysterectomy. |

 Archives